DOI-USGS/ISIS3/README.md

     #The order is important.
 If conda-forge is before usgs-astrogeology, you will need to run:

     conda config --env --add channels usgs-astrogeology

+    #Then set channel_priority to flexible in case there is a global channel_priority=strict setting
+    conda config --env --set channel_priority flexible
     ```

 1. The environment is now ready to download ISIS and its dependencies: